vdaubry/github-awards/README.md

 Then we use Postgres [ROW_NUMBER()](http://www.postgresql.org/docs/9.4/static/functions-window.html) function to get ranks compared to other developers with repositories in the same languages, in the same location (by city, by country or worldwide).

+Ok, now we have all github users ranking :)

 In order to speed up queries based on user ranks, we create a table with all rankings informations.
-Once we have all rankings informations on a table we can properly index it and query it in our web application with acceptable response time.
+Once we have all rankings informations on a single table we can properly index it, and get acceptable response time when we query it from a web application.

 The query to create the language_rankings table can be found here :